miracle2k/moneymoney-truelayer/README.md

   * Allow unsigned extensions

-#### 3. Setup the redirect url.
+#### 4. Setup the redirect url.

-This part is unfortunately quite difficult, but I hope TrueLayer will make it easier in the future.

-You need to add `moneymoney-app://oauth` as a redirect URL to your "application" on TrueLayer.
+You need to add `https://service.moneymoney-app.com/1/redirect` as a redirect URL to your "application" on TrueLayer.
-Unfortunately, the TrueLayer dashboard currently has a validation where it only allows regular `http(s)://` urls, so you need to use the API to add the url.

-  * Use the developer tools in your browser to find the dashboard authorization header used.

-  * Execute this request in a terminal:

-    ```
-    curl 'https://clients-api.truelayer.com/clients/YOUR_CLIENT_ID' -X PATCH -H 'Origin: https://console.truelayer.com' -H 'Accept-Encoding: gzip, deflate, br' -H 'Authorization: Bearer YOUR_AUTH_TOKEN' -H 'Content-Type: application/json' -H 'Accept: application/json' --data-binary '{"redirectURIs":["moneymoney-app://oauth","https://console.truelayer.com/redirect-page"]}' --compressed
-    ```

-The easiest option might be to add a regular URL in the dashboard, find the request in the network tab, copy it as `cURL`, then change the data sent to include the fake redirect URL.

 Add account